nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_ROUTES_SETUP.md

 </details>

 ### Authentication Routes
 Now it's time to set up our routes for authentication.
-In `App.js`, define three more routes.
+In `App.js`, remove the code to render the `<AllPosts />` component and define three more routes.

 1. Add a route for the path `/login` that will render the `Login` component.
 2. Add a route for the path `/register` that will render the `Register` component.